hashicorp/terraform-aws-consul/_docs/package-managers.md

 # Package Managers

-To create the scripts in `consul-install`, we had to find a way to write and package the scripts that satsified a number of requirements.
+To create the scripts in `consul-install`, we had to find a way to write and package the scripts that satisfied a number of requirements.
 This document captures the requirements, the options we considered, and an explanation of which option we picked and why.